ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ### Resource Type {#def-resource-type}

-Each resource has a type identified by a JSON string, which aliases to a media type of an ALTO information resource.
+Each resource has a type identified by a JSON string, which aliases to a media type of the response of an ALTO information resource.

-### Entities and Properties Mapping {#def-epmapping}
+When a new ALTO service is defined and introduces a new media type of response, a new resource type SHOULD be defined as well.

+Each resource type MUST be registered with the IANA.
+The aliased media type MUST be specified.

+### Entity Domain Export {#def-epe}

-Each type of resource MAY defines several entity domains in some entity domain types.
+Each type of resource MAY export several entity domains in some entity domain types.
 For example, a network map resource defines a `pid` domain, a `ipv4` domain and a `ipv6` domain (which may be empty).

+When a new resource type is registered, if this type of resource can export an entity domain in an existing entity domain type, the corresponding document MUST define how to export such type of entity domain from such type of resource.

+When a new entity domain type is defined, if an existing type of resource can export an entity domain in this entity domain type, the corresponding document MUST define how to export such type of entity domain from such type of resource.

+### Entity Property Transfer {#def-ept}

-For each entity domain defined by a resource, this resource MAY also provide a properties mapping function, which maps each entity in this entity domain to a JSON object including several entity properties.
+For each entity domain which could be exported by a resource, this resource MAY be transferred to a property map mapping entities in this entity domain to some entity property.
 For example, a network map resource can map an `ipv4` entity to its `pid` property.

-Each resource type MUST be registered with the IANA.
-The aliased media type, the supported entity domain types, as well as properties mapping functions of each types of entity domains, MUST be specified at the same time.
+When a new resource type is registered, if this type of resource can export an entity domain in an existing entity domain type, and be transferred to a property map mapping entities in this entity domain to an existing type of entity property, the corresponding document MUST define how to transfer such type of resource to such a property map.

+When a new entity domain type or a new entity property type is defined, if an existing type of resource can export an entity domain in this entity domain type, and be transferred to a property map mapping entities in this entity domain to this type of entity property, the corresponding document MUST define how to transfer such type of resource to such a property map.

 <!--
 ## Relationship with Other ALTO Resources {#def-relationship-to-other-resources}